The Most Common Injuries After a Motorcycle Accident in Arlington

 Riding a motorcycle is fun, fuel-efficient, and often easier on many city streets.
 Unfortunately for so many riders, motorcycles do not offer the same protection as a car.
 There were 9,065 motorcycle accidents in Texas in 2016 – a concerning number.
 Without the same protections as a car, what injuries typically occur in motorcycle crashes?

-The Arlington motorcycle accident injury attorneys at The Queenan Law Firm have looked into common motorcycle injuries to help riders know their safety risks.
+The Arlington motorcycle accident lawyers at The Queenan Law Firm have looked into common motorcycle injuries to help riders know their safety risks.
 Our personal injury attorneys represent injured motorcycle riders throughout the Dallas area.
 If you or a loved one was injured or a loved one was killed in a motorcycle accident, talk to an attorney today.

 Most Common Motorcycle Injuries